ensdomains/docs/contract-api-reference/dns-registrar.md

 ## Gas cost.

 Submitting proof to DNSSEC Oracle takes up a lot of gas because it is heavy computation work.
-It will take up even more gas if you are the first domain to submit proof for the specific TLD as it submits proof on both your domain (eg: `matoken.live`, and its parent domain `.live`).
+It will take up even more gas if you submits tge first domain under the specific TLD.
+This is because it submits proof on both your domain and its parent domain(eg: `matoken.live`, as well as `.live`).
 When tested on Ropsten network, [it costed 1,663,953 gas](https://ropsten.etherscan.io/tx/0x7ba91728530b2a9f325b330986265fd455639fd3f07e775cf68ee8c767b2637f)

 ## Typescript/Javascript Libraries